coveooss/easy-file-pusher/README.md

 chmod +x ./Coveo.Connectors.EasyFilePusher
 ```

 Regarding the executable for Mac, note that the executable has not been signed with a certificate.
-So running it requires a little trick to work-around a security warning.
+So running it requires a little trick to work around a security warning.
 The following procedure should work:
 1. Unzip the executable file.
 2. Control-click it > Open > Utilities > Terminal
 3. Then enter the requested input values.